solven-eu/cleanthat/README.md

 # Limitations

 - CleanThat processes files individually, which means limited `Type` resolution.
 This enables cleaning files on a per-impacted-file basis (e.g. in a Github Pull-Request).
+- The type resolution may be lifted through `cleanthat-maven-plugin`

 # Installation